morrownr/8812au/README.md

 Step 2: Update the system (select the option for the OS you are using)
 ```
-    Option for Debian based distributions such as Ubuntu, Linux Mint and the Raspberry Pi OS
+    Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and the Raspberry Pi OS

     $ sudo apt-get update
 ```